Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 ## Getting started

-Use [this quickstart guide](../../sdks/sdk-quickstart#ios) to get started with Amplitude Android iOS SDK.
+Use [this quickstart guide](../../sdks/sdk-quickstart#ios-beta) to get started with Amplitude iOS SDK.

 ## Usage